wjmn/drecco/README.md

 ./build.sh "https://cims.nyu.edu/~myusername/drecco"
 ```

 This will produce a `drecco-release.zip` zip file in this directory.
-Copy this zip file to the web server and place it in the directory from which files are served (e.g. in `/web/myusername/`), unzip it (which will unzip a directory `/web/myusername/drecco` with your website), then give it the correct permissions for the web server to access it (e.g. `chmod -R 755 drecco`).
+This zip file contains a folder called `drecco`.
+Copy the zip file to the web server, unzip it, then place the `drecco` folder into your web hosting directory (e.g. as `/web/myusername/drecco`).
+You may also have to give it the correct permissions for the web server to access it (e.g. `chmod -R 755 drecco`).
 Your website should now be up and running on `https://cims.nyu.edu/~myusername/drecco`.
+You can also see the [NYU CIMS instructions for web hosting for some background information on this](https://cims.nyu.edu/dynamic/systems/userservices/webhosting/).

 # Adding Games